Certification and Recertification:

 At present, WMAI does not recertify WEMT graduates from any other programs.

 Each training organization determines its own expiration date.
 Once your certification has expired, it stays expired until you take and pass a recertification course.
-Being accepted into one of our recertification courses after your original certification’s expiration date will not extend your original certification expiration date.
+Being accepted into one of our recertification courses after your non-WMA certification’s expiration date will not extend your original certification expiration date.

 I took my original certification in the USA.
 I am recerting in Canada.
 Is this the same curriculum?